Capuchin monkey: Mating

+Sleeping

+Capuchins generally prefer to nest in tall, emergent trees with many horizontal branches.
+They tend to sleep away from the trunk to avoid arboreal predators.
+The number of sleeping sites and how consistently they use them varies across groups and species, though capuchins commonly switch sites nightly.

 Intelligence

-The capuchin is considered to be the most intelligent New World monkey and is often used in laboratories.
-The tufted monkey is especially noted for its long-term tool usage, one of the few examples of primate tool use other than by apes and humans.
+The capuchin is considered to be the most intelligent New World monkey and is often kept in captivity.
+The tufted monkey is especially noted for its long-term tool usage, one of the few examples of primate tool use other than by apes including humans.
 Upon seeing macaws eating palm nuts, cracking them open with their beaks, this monkey will select a few of the ripest fruits, nip off the tip of the fruit and drink down the juice, then seemingly discard the rest of the fruit with the nut inside.
 When these discarded fruits have hardened and become slightly brittle, the capuchin will gather them up again and take them to a large flat boulder where they have previously gathered a few river stones from up to a mile away.
 They will then use these stones, some of them weighing as much as the monkeys, to crack open the fruit to get to the nut inside.
 Young capuchins will watch this process to learn from the older, more experienced adults but it takes them 8 years to master this.
 The learning behavior of capuchins has been demonstrated to be directly linked to a reward rather than curiosity.

 In 2005, experiments were conducted on the ability of capuchins to use money.
 After several months of training, the monkeys began exhibiting behaviors considered to reflect an understanding of the concept of a medium of exchange that were previously believed to be restricted to humans (such as responding rationally to price shocks).
 They showed the same propensity to avoid perceived losses demonstrated by human subjects and investors.

 During the mosquito season, they crush millipedes and rub the result on their backs.
 This acts as a natural insect repellent.